CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 - [Requirements for CA Mobile API Gateway](https://github.com/CAAPIM/Xamarin-MAS-Foundation/blob/DocEdits/Guides/COMMON_GUIDES.md)
 - Android 8.1.0 for new apps written in C#
-- Android 4.4 and later to run the sample app
+- Android 4.4 and later (to run the sample app)

 ## Quick Start with Sample App

-The Android **BasicAuthSample** sample app lets you test the following with a CA Mobile API Gateway.
-The app was created using Visual Studio Community 2017 build 7.3.3.
+The Android **BasicAuthSample** app:

+- Lets you test the following with a CA Mobile API Gateway:
   - Define authentication flow
   - Start the SDK
   - Log in
   - Access a protected API
   - Log out
+- Was created using Visual Studio Community 2017 build 7.3.3
+- Requires Android 4.4 or later to run the app

 1. Open a terminal window in a directory of your choice and clone the MAS Foundation repo: **git clone https://github.com/CAAPIM/Xamarin-MAS-Foundation.git**.
 After cloning, you will have /sample and /source directories for "Android" and "iOS".